irombie/SocialBee/README.md

 Note: Do not forget to change the database path from "Operation.java" file from the project.

-And run the project as Spring Boot Application after the buil finishe.
+And run the project as Spring Boot Application after the build finishes.